NOAA-PMEL/OneArgo-Mat/README.md

 ## REQUIREMENTS
 At least MATLAB R2016b (or any newer release) is needed to use these functions without modifications.<br/>
 At least MATLAB R2019b is needed to overlay profiles of two different types of variables.<br/>
-An Internet connection is needed to get the latest versions of index and Sprof files; but the repository includes versions of these files so that it can be run offline.<br/>
+An Internet connection is needed to get the latest versions of index and profile files; but analysis and visualization functions can be run offline.<br/>
 Memory requirements depend on the number of profiles and variables that are simultaneously loaded into memory.<br/>
 Up to 10 GB local disk space is needed to store all Sprof files of BGC floats.<br/>
 Up to 50 GB local disk space is needed to store all prof files of core and deep floats.<br/>